 We found that most of the models were quite good, it is a very versatile amp!
 There are a ton of options on this amp and so you will need to spend some time with it.
 But as you tweak, you are sure to unlock many great sounds for weeks!

-The stomp box and effects are a great benefit to an already incredibly affordable amplifier.
+The stomp box and effects are a great benefit to an already affordable amplifier.
 We were happy with the different combinations of sounds we were able to create.
-Some of them did sound digital at times, but with some tweaking they shape up nicely.
+Some of them did sound digital at times, but with some tweaking, they shape up nicely.

-Overall, this amplifier sounds good for a modeling amplifier valued under $500 bucks!
-With the ability to take electric, acoustic and bass guitars, you have a very powerful amplifier that sounds good for the money!
+This amplifier sounds good for a modeler valued under $500 bucks!
+It has the ability to take electric, acoustic, and bass guitars.
+You have a very powerful amplifier that sounds good for the money!

 Conclusion And Final Thoughts

-It is loaded with options that will essentially get you any sound you might desire.
-The options to use an acoustic or bass guitar really puts this amplifier on another level when it comes to versatility.
+It’s loaded with options that will essentially get you any sound you might desire.
+The option to use an acoustic or bass guitar puts this amplifier on another level.

-Some sounds can be digital like, and so if you are coming from a more expensive amplifier, you might be disappointed.
-But for an amplifier at this price and the many options it has onboard, there is really something for everyone here.
+Some sounds can be digital-like.
+So if you are coming from a more expensive amplifier, you might be disappointed.
+But for an amplifier at this price, there is really something for everyone here.